Chapter 10: More about Meaning

-This chapter looks at the ways that the meanings of words are represented in our minds.
+This chapter looks at the ways that meanings are represented in our minds.
 One way that our mind represents word meanings is by collecting up memories of all the thing in the world that a word can refer to, that is the denotations or extensions of a word.
 But beyond just a set of exemplars, our minds also have mental definitions that allow us to decide whether a given thing the world could be referred to by a certain word.
 These mental definitions are called intensions, and this chapter explores how they might be represented in our minds, and how psycholinguistic experiments can give us evidence for how intensions are represented.
 This chapter also looks at some of the ways that we calculate meanings that depend on context.

 By the end of this chapter, you’ll be able to: